-Scarlett Johansson Bashes Ivanka Trump, Calls Her A “Coward”
+Scarlett Johansson Bashes Ivanka Trump, Calls Her ‘Cowardly’

 A post shared by Ivanka Trump (@ivankatrump) on

-“I don’t think that it will make me a more effective advocate to constantly articulate every issue publicly where I disagree,” the first daughter tells Gayle King.
+“I don’t think that it will make me a more effective advocate to constantly articulate every issue publicly where I disagree,” the first daughter told Gayle King.
 “And that’s okay.
 That means that I’ll take hits from some critics who say that I should take to the streets and then other people will in, the long-term respect, where I get to.
 But I think most of the impact I have, over time most people will not actually know about.”

-The latter caused Scarlett Johansson to raise a questioning brow and later expressed her opinion on the matter during an interview at the Women in the World Summit in New York City Thursday as per People Politics.
+The latter caused Scarlett Johansson to raise a questioning brow and later expressed her opinion on the matter during an interview at the Women in the World Summit in New York City Thursday, according to People.

-“It was kind of baffling, I have to say” Johansson Began.
+“It was kind of baffling, I have to say” Johansson began.
 “It was really baffling.
 You can’t have it both ways, right?
 If you take a job as a public advocate, then you must advocate publicly, right?”

 A post shared by Scarlett Johansson???????? (@scarlettjohannsonn) on

 Apparently, the Ghost in the Shell star doesn’t believe that Ivanka Trump is hiding something following her statement about her influence being behind the scenes.
-Instead, Scarlett Johansson thinking something along the lines of Trump not wanting to take responsibility for her choices and influences.
+Instead, Scarlett Johansson thinks it’s something along the lines of Trump not wanting to take responsibility for her choices and influences.

 “How old-fashioned!
 This idea that behind a great man is a great woman.
 What about being in front of that person, or next to that person, or standing on your own?”
-Johansson exclaimed.
+Johansson stated.
 “I think powerful women often get concerned with this idea that they’re going to be seen in this unforgiving light – Screw that!
 It’s so old-fashioned, and so uninspired and actually really cowardly.”

 It appears that the spat between the two public figures goes beyond Johansson’s take on Trump’s “cowardly” stance.
 The tension is actually rooted to Johansson’s Saturday Night Live skit where she impersonated Ivanka Trump.
-The skit revolved around an advertisement for the perfume “Complicit,” whereas Ivanka, played by Johansson was the focal point.
+The skit revolved around an advertisement for the perfume “Complicit,” whereas Ivanka, played by Johansson, was the focal point.

 #Marvel #Avengers #IronMan #captainamerica #BlackWidow #Hawkeye #Thor #Hulk #TonyStark #SteveRogers #NatashaRomanoff #ClintBurton #BruceBanner #CivilWar #Infinitywar #friendship #RobertDowneyJR #ChrisEvans #scarlettjohansson #Ultron #WinterSoldier #ScarletWitch #chrishemsworth #MarkRuffalo #Quicksilver #Olsen #Aarontaylorjonhson